ransurf/lyt-quartz-content/notes/Nick Milo's Pro Custom Callouts.md

 > > [!NOTES]- Notes
 >
 > > [!SCRIPT]- Script
-> > For...Audio transcripts and other scripts
+> > For…Audio transcripts and other scripts
 >
 > > [!Settings] Settings
 >